Same-sex marriage in Georgia (U.S. state): Inniss v. Aderhold

 On January 20, 2015, the defendants asked Judge Duffey to suspend proceedings until the U.S. Supreme Court ruled in pending same-sex marriage cases, and the plaintiffs supported that request on January 27.
-On January 29, the court suspended some proceedings, but allowed the parties to appeal his earlier order to the Eleventh Circuit, so that court would have a wider set of arguments to consider along with the Florida case, Brenner v.
+On January 29, the court suspended some proceedings, but allowed the parties to appeal his earlier order to the Eleventh Circuit Court of Appeals, so that court would have a wider set of arguments to consider along with the Florida case, Brenner v.
 Scott.
-On June 26, 2015, the Supreme Court ruled in Obergfell v.
+On June 26, 2015, the Supreme Court ruled in Obergefell v.
 Hodges that the Due Process and Equal Protection clauses of the Fourteenth Amendment guarantee same-sex couples the right to marry.
 The decision legalized same-sex marriage nationwide in the United States.
 Governor Nathan Deal said, "While I believe that this issue should be decided by the states and by legislatures, not the federal judiciary, I also believe in the rule of law...The state of Georgia is subject to the laws of the United States, and we will follow them."
 Attorney General Olens also said he opposed the court ruling but that "Georgia will follow the law and adhere to the ruling of the Court".
 He instructed state agencies and state employees to treat same-sex couples equally to different-sex couples, and instructed county clerks to issue marriage licenses to same-sex couples.
-All counties began immediately (or announced they were willing to) issue marriage licenses to same-sex couples.
+All counties began immediately issuing marriage licenses to same-sex couples or announced their intention to do so.